corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ### Route 53
 A managed DNS service, acting as the address book translating domain names into IP addresses.
 Counterpart of GoDaddy.

+#### TTL
+Each DNS record has a TTL (Time To Live) which orders clients for how long to cache these values and not overload the DNS Resolver with DNS requests.
+The TTL value should be set to strike a balance between how long the value should be cached vs. how many requests should go to the DNS Resolver.

+#### Routing policies
+- Simple
+- Weighted: redirect part of the traffic based on weight (e.g. percentage).
+It's a common use case to send part of traffic to a new version of application.
+- Latency: evaluate the latency between users and AWS Regions, and help them get a DNS response that will minimize their latency (e.g. response time)
+- Failover: instance 1 not healthy, route to instance 2
+- Geolocation:
+- Geoproximity
+- IP
+- Multi-value

+#### Health checks
+- Monitor an endpoint
+- Calculated Health checks
+- Private Hosted Zones

 ## 6. Application Integration and Messaging